cac-t-u-s/cac-t-u-s.github.io/README.md

 <img src="./images/spat-offline.png" height="180px">

-**OM#** includes a new generation of tools and features in your computer-assisted composition environment:
+**OM#** brings a bunch of new of tools and features in your computer-assisted composition environment:

 - [Patching interfaces and environment](pages/patch) with easier box inspection / display control / automatic alignment / connections / etc.
 - [No workspace](pages/doc-management) to set-up: open your documents and simply organize them in your usual file-system.